DePasqualeOrg/swift-mcp/Sources/MCP/Documentation.docc/articles/transports.md

 // Protocol version header (Mcp-Protocol-Version) is sent with requests
 ```

+### Event Stream Status

+When streaming is enabled, the transport monitors the SSE event stream independently of request/response communication.
+The ``EventStreamStatus`` enum reports the stream's health:

+- ``EventStreamStatus/connected``: The event stream is connected and receiving events.
+- ``EventStreamStatus/reconnecting``: The event stream has disconnected and the transport is retrying.
+- ``EventStreamStatus/failed``: The transport has exhausted all reconnection attempts for the event stream.

+Event stream disruptions don't prevent POST-based requests (like tool calls) from succeeding — the two channels are independent.

+### Using MCPClient

+``MCPClient`` wraps any transport with automatic reconnection, health monitoring, and transparent retry on recoverable errors.
+When used with ``HTTPClientTransport``, it additionally hooks into session expiration and event stream status callbacks.
+See <doc:client-setup> for details.

 ## HTTPServerTransport

 Host MCP servers over HTTP.
 Integrates with any HTTP framework (Hummingbird, Vapor, etc.).